kerlilow/mrf/README.md

 ### From source

-Currently, only installation from source using Rust's package manager [Cargo](https://github.com/rust-lang/cargo) is supported.
+mrf may be installed from source using Rust's package manager [Cargo](https://github.com/rust-lang/cargo).

 ```sh
 $ cargo install mrf